progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	back_2009_02_03
 	current

 Aby zaimportować katalog do Gita, musisz przypomnieć sobie w jaki sposób Git przechowuje dane.
 Być może pamiętasz, Git z założenia jest zbiorem połączonych obiektów dotyczących commitów, które wskazują na ostatnią migawkę z zawartością.
-Wszystko co musisz zrobić, to wskazać `fast-import` jaka jest zawartość migawek, który commit na nie wskazuje, oraz kolejność w której są.
+Wszystko co musisz zrobić, to wskazać `fast-import` jaka jest zawartość migawek, który commit na nie wskazuje, oraz kolejność w której występują.
 Twoją strategią będzie przejście kolejno przez wszystkie migawki, oraz stworzenie commitów z zawartością dla każdego z nich, łącząc każdy commit z poprzednim.

 <!-- In order to import a Git directory, you need to review how Git stores its data.
 As you may remember, Git is fundamentally a linked list of commit objects that point to a snapshot of content.
 All you have to do is tell `fast-import` what the content snapshots are, what commit data points to them, and the order they go in.
 Your strategy will be to go through the snapshots one at a time and create commits with the contents of each directory, linking each commit back to the previous one. -->

-Jak robiłeś już to w sekcji "Przykładowa polityka wymuszająca Gita" w rozdziale 7, napiszemy to w Ruby, ponieważ to na nim zazwyczaj pracuję i jest on prosty dość czytelny.
-Możesz stworzyć ten przykład bardzo szybko, w praktycznie każdym innym języku który dobrze znasz - musi on wypisać po na ekran właściwe informacje.
-Oraz, jeżlei pracujesz na systemie Windows, będziesz musiał zwrócić szczególną uwagę aby nie wprowadzić znaków powrotu karetki na końcach linii - git fast-import potrzebuje dokładnie linie zakończone znakami nowej linii (LF), a nie powrotem karetki (CRLF) których używa Windows.
+Jak robiłeś już to w sekcji "Przykładowa polityka wymuszająca Gita" w rozdziale 7, również napiszemy to w Ruby, ponieważ to na nim zazwyczaj pracuję, a jego kod jest dość czytelny.
+Możesz stworzyć ten przykład bardzo szybko, w praktycznie każdym innym języku który dobrze znasz - musi on wypisać na ekran właściwe informacje.
+A jeżeli pracujesz na systemie Windows, będziesz musiał zwrócić szczególną uwagę, aby nie wprowadzić znaków powrotu karetki na końcach linii - `git fast-import` potrzebuje linie zakończone znakami nowej linii (LF), a nie powrotem karetki (CRLF) których używa Windows.

 <!-- As you did in the "An Example Git Enforced Policy" section of Chapter 7, we’ll write this in Ruby, because it’s what I generally work with and it tends to be easy to read.
 You can write this example pretty easily in anything you’re familiar with — it just needs to print the appropriate information to stdout.
 And, if you are running on Windows, this means you’ll need to take special care to not introduce carriage returns at the end your lines — git fast-import is very particular about just wanting line feeds (LF) not the carriage return line feeds (CRLF) that Windows uses. -->

-Aby rozpocząć, przejdziesz do docelowego katalogu i znajdziesz wszystkie podakatalogi, z których wszystkie będą migawkami które chcesz zaimportować jako commit.
+Aby rozpocząć, przejdziesz do docelowego katalogu i znajdziesz wszystkie podakatalogi, z których znajdują się migawki które chcesz zaimportować.
 Następnie wejdziesz do każdego podkatalogu i wypiszesz komendy konieczne do eksportu.
 Twoja pętla główna w programie wygląda tak:

 <!-- To begin, you’ll change into the target directory and identify every subdirectory, each of which is a snapshot that you want to import as a commit.
 You’ll change into each subdirectory and print the commands necessary to export it.
 Your basic main loop looks like this: -->